Micaela Almonester, Baroness de Pontalba: Marriage

-In keeping with Creole tradition, a marriage was arranged for Micaela in 1811 when she was fifteen.
-Although Micaela was in love with an impoverished man, she had no choice but to accept the husband her mother had picked for her.
-He was her 20-year-old cousin, Joseph-Xavier Célestin Delfau de Pontalba, known as Célestin or "Tin-Tin", who although born in New Orleans, lived with his family in France.
-According to Micaela's biographer, Christina Vella, the de Pontalbas had made the proposition to her mother by letter, having regarded a matrimonial tie between the two families as a "business merger that would transfer the Almonester wealth into their hands".
-The prospective groom duly arrived in Louisiana with his mother, Jeanne Françoise le Breton des Chapelles Delfau de Pontalba, and after an acquaintance of just three weeks he and Micaela were married.
-The marriage was celebrated on 23 October 1811 at St. Louis Cathedral and attended by the most influential members of Creole society.
-Indicative of her high social rank amongst the Creole community, Micaela was given away at the wedding ceremony by nobleman and second cousin Bernard de Marigny, acting as a representative of Marshall Ney, the trusted military commander of Emperor Napoleon I. Father Antonio De Sedella officiated at the ceremony which was conducted in Spanish - a language Micaela's groom did not understand.
-In contrast to her mother's second marriage, the citizens of New Orleans strongly approved of this match, considered even more important a marriage than that of her mother to Don Almonaster, perhaps the most important marriage ever contracted in New Orleans between the Creole progeny of two illustrious families.
-Immediately upon her marriage, Micaela became a French citizen.
+In keeping with Creole tradition, a marriage was arranged for Micaela in 1811 when she was age fifteen.
+Although Micaela was in love with an impoverished man, she accepted the husband her mother had chosen for her: her 20-year-old cousin, Joseph-Xavier Célestin Delfau de Pontalba, known as Célestin or "Tin-Tin", who had been born in New Orleans but lived with his family in France.
+His father, Lt.
+Col. Joseph Xavier Delfau de Pontalba, a maternal grandson of famed architect Ignace François Broutin, was known in Louisiana as Don José Pontalba, who had been given command of both the German and Acadian coasts in 1791.
+His mother, Jeanne Louise Marie Anne Françoise Le Breton des Chapelles, had been raised as a daughter by her maternal aunt, Celeste Macarty, wife of the former Spanish Governor Esteban Rodríguez Miró, was a first cousin of the infamous Delphine Macarty LaLaurie, and second cousin to future New Orleans mayor, Augustin de Macarty.

+The de Pontalbas proposed the marriage to her mother by letter, considering a matrimonial alliance between the two families as a "business merger that would transfer the Almonester wealth into their hands".
+Célestin arrived in Louisiana with his mother and after an acquaintance of just three weeks he and Micaela were married on 23 October 1811 at St. Louis Cathedral with the most influential members of Creole society in attendance.
+Micaela was given away at the wedding ceremony by nobleman and second cousin Bernard de Marigny The ceremony which was conducted in Spanish, a language the groom did not understand.
+Upon her marriage, Micaela became a French national.